Vyral/base-template/_posts/2021-02-11-how-to-know-what-your-home-is-really-worth.md

 <br>**If you’ve ever wondered what your home is worth, that’s a perfectly reasonable question to ask.&nbsp;**

 We get asked this question a lot, and not always from prospective sellers.
 Sometimes people want to know what their home is worth to understand their equity position.
 Others are looking to refinance their mortgage.
-Some are thinking about remodeling and know there will be some investment required; thus, they’re interested to see what kind of return they can get.
+Some are thinking about remodeling and know there will be some investment required; thus, they’re interested to see what kind of return they can get.&nbsp;

 {% include pullquote.html %}